-Dufus are possibly one of the most prolific, original, and influential bands to emerge from the chaotic mash of freak folk acoustic rock scene of New York City in the past ten years.
-Their sound is absolutely different, Seth Faergolzia’s voice and songwriting style can be matched by no other.
+Dufus are possibly one of the most prolific, original, and influential bands to emerge from the chaotic mash of freak folk acoustic rock scene of New York City in the past 20 years.
+Seth Faergolzia’s voice and songwriting style can be matched by no other.

 Seth Faergolzia: Acoustic Guitar/Lead Vocals